leventdev/dropspace/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within DropSpace, please make a pull request and use the `secuirty vulnerability` tag.
+If you discover a security vulnerability within DropSpace, please make a pull request and use the `security  vulnerability` tag.
 All security vulnerabilities will be promptly addressed.

 ## License